PipedreamHQ/pipedream/components/http/README.md

   endpoint: https://myendpoint.m.pipedream.net
 ```

-The CLI will automatically listen for new requests to this URL, displaying them in your shell as soon as they arrive. **Send a test request to give it a try**.
+The CLI will automatically listen for new requests to this URL, displaying them in your shell as soon as they arrive. **Send a test request using the example cURL command to give it a try**.

-You can retrieve requests to this endpoint programmatically, using Pipedream's [REST API](https://docs.pipedream.com/api/rest/#get-source-events), [CLI](https://docs.pipedream.com/cli/reference/#command-reference) or a [private SSE stream](https://docs.pipedream.com/api/sse/) specific to your event source.
+You can retrieve requests to this endpoint programmatically, using Pipedream's [REST API](https://docs.pipedream.com/api/rest/#get-source-events), [CLI](https://docs.pipedream.com/cli/reference/#command-reference) or a [private SSE stream](https://docs.pipedream.com/api/sse/) tied to your event source.

 You can also run any Node.js code on HTTP requests to filter or transform them, issue a custom HTTP response, and more — [see the example components below](#example-http-sources).